She wasn’t what you would call beautiful. She was just a red-haired

 she said.

 "Forget it.
 Glad to help.
-Where’s that
+Where’s

 She went to the kitchen and returned with a five-cell